 Calm, Stability, Balance, Rescue, Solace

-This photo of a field of flowers was taken a few paces from Bach's Cromer home
+This photo of a field of flowers was taken a minute's walk from Bach's Cromer home

 Comforter Essence, Rescue 10ml or 30ml Remedy

 'First Aid in a bottle'.
 Used for immediate help for any distressing, alarming, crisis or extreme situation.
 E.g. Emergencies, Exams, Interviews, Accidents, Stage fright etc.

 Comforter Essence contains the traditional Five Flower Combination of: Clematis, Cherry Plum, Impatiens, Rock Rose and Star of Bethlehem.
 This is the same 5 Remedies that Bach put in his Rescue Remedy™.
 More...

 Stock Flower Essence, 10ml or large 30ml dropper Bottle.